marcoheine-com/marcoheine.com/src/today-i-learned/write-great-alt-text.md

 path: /write-great-alt-text
 tags: ['Accessibility', 'HTML']
 number: 41
+description:
+  In this post, I'll show how to write great alt text, according to Jake Archibald.
 ---

 Writing good alt text is hard.
 I get it.
 But not having any alt text is the